ProAgileAB/agile-team-development/guides/Build-Trust-With-Simple-Questions.md

 A perfect spot would be by the coffee machine or round a lunch table.
 Preferably together with some Swedish fika.

 Let people answer these questions in pairs or in larger groups.
+Note!
+Make sure people have the possibility to pass if they feel uncomfortable with any of the questions.

 *  Where were you born?
 *  How many siblings do you have?